algotechniq/algotechniq.github.io/projects.md

 Non-Destructive Testing (NDT): Machine learning can bolster NDT, a method for assessing material properties without causing damage.
 For instance, it can decode complex data from ultrasonic testing to spot patterns or anomalies that may suggest a defect.

-Manufacturing: Machine learning and computer vision can scrutinize assembly line products for defects like misaligned parts, missing components, or color discrepancies, enhancing product quality and production efficiency.

 ### Financial AI

 In the current era of exploding digital data, we're witnessing a rising demand for know-how in utilizing AI and ML for crafting trading strategies.